-Daily et al. (2003) define governance as the determination of the resource deployment and conflict resolution among the diverse interests of organizational stakeholders.
-While a number of studies have focused on the monitoring and controlling role of boards (Baysinger and Hoskisson, 1990; Kesner, 1987; Lane et al., 1998; Pearce and Zahra, 1992), another primary role of the board of directors is to provide resources to the firm (Hillman and Dalziel, 2003; Johnson et al., 1996; Mizruchi, 1996; Parker, 2007; Pfeffer and Salancik, 1978; Ruigrok et al., 2006).
+Daily, Dalton, and Cannella (2003) define governance as the determination of the resource deployment and conflict resolution among the diverse interests of organizational stakeholders.
+While a number of studies have focused on the monitoring and controlling role of boards (Baysinger and Hoskisson, 1990; Kesner, 1987; Lane, Cannella and Lubatkin, 1998; Pearce and Zahra, 1992), another primary role of the board of directors is to provide resources to the firm (Hillman and Dalziel, 2003; Johnson et al., 1996; Mizruchi, 1996; Parker, 2007; Pfeffer and Salancik, 1978; Ruigrok, Peck and Keller, 2006).
 Hillman and Dalziel (2003) suggest that directors act as boundary spanners in the environment, securing resources for the organization and providing strategic advice that aids in firm survival and performance.
-Directors, then, reduce uncertainty for the firm by connecting the firm to the outside community and bringing information, skills, and legitimacy to the firm (Hillman et al., 2000).
-While some doubt the influence of directors on strategic actions of the firm (Henke, 1983; Melcher, 1996), more recent research published both in the United States and the United Kingdom has linked the board of directors to firm strategic actions (Beekes et al., 2004; Chatterjee et al., 2003; Johnson et al., 1996; Rindova, 1999; Stiles, 2001).
-Prior research has also established a link between the board of directors and firm performance (Dalton et al., 1998; Hill and Snell, 1988; Kesner, 1987; Pearce and Zahra, 1992).
+Directors, then, reduce uncertainty for the firm by connecting the firm to the outside community and bringing information, skills, and legitimacy to the firm (Hillman, Cannella and Paetzold, 2000).
+While some doubt the influence of directors on strategic actions of the firm (Henke, 1983; Melcher, 1996), more recent research published both in the United States (U.S.) and the United Kingdom (U.K.) has linked the board of directors to firm strategic actions (Beekes, Pope and Young, 2004; Chatterjee, Harrison and Bergh, 2003; Johnson et al., 1996; Rindova, 1999; Stiles, 2001).
+Prior research has also established a link between the board of directors and firm performance (Dalton, Daily, Ellstrand and Johnson, 1998; Hill and Snell, 1988; Kesner, 1987; Pearce and Zahra, 1992).

 However, what has not been well established is how and why the board of directors influences the firm.
-Some researchers have explored the role that board heterogeneity plays in influencing innovation and signalling firm quality to the public (Baysinger et al., 1991; Certo, 2003; Deutsch and Ross, 2003; Deutsch, 2005; Hill and Snell, 1988).
+Some researchers have explored the role that board heterogeneity plays in influencing innovation and signaling firm quality to the public (Baysinger, Kosnik and Turk, 1991; Certo, 2003; Deutsch, 2005; Deutsch and Ross, 2003; Hill and Snell, 1988).
 Others have focused on understanding how board characteristics and diversity influence firm performance and other economic outcomes (Carter et al., 2003; Dalton et al., 1998; Erhardt et al., 2003; Lane et al., 1998; Pearce and Zahra, 1992).
 Yet, no research to date has investigated the effect of gender and racial diversity of the board on firm performance through the mediators, innovation and reputation.

 Blau (1977, p.
-276) defined diversity as 'the great number of different statuses among which a population is distributed'.
-Because 'race and gender are often considered proxies of different perspectives individuals bring to organizations' (Hillman et al., 2002, p.
+276) defined diversity as "the great number of different statuses among which a population is distributed."
+Because "race and gender are often considered proxies of different perspectives individuals bring to organizations" (Hillman et al., 2002, p.
 749), the human capital on demographically diverse boards should result in divergent and unique views and backgrounds brought to the firm.
-Supporting this perspective, Hillman et al. (2002) found demographic characteristics of directors may influence strategic choices of the firm because there are differences in human and social capital among directors of different races and genders.
+Supporting this perspective, Hillman and colleagues (2002) found demographic characteristics of directors may influence strategic choices of the firm because there are differences in human and social capital among directors of different races and genders.